-A secondary market is a place where investors sell their claims against the borrowers.
-Most of the investors selling on the secondary market are doing so because they want to withdraw their capital and invest elsewhere, or because they think the borrower will not be able to repay the loan.
+A secondary market is where investors sell their claims against the borrowers.
+Most investors trading on the secondary market do so because they want to withdraw their capital and invest elsewhere or because they think the borrower will not be able to repay the loan.

 Bondora’s Customer Support

-Every investor should make sure that the platforms they invest on have a solid support center.
-Bondora has over 90,000 investors.
-With such a large number of people relying on the platform, it’s especially important that their customer service is up to scratch.
+Every investor should ensure that the platforms they invest on have a solid support center.
+Bondora has over 130,000 investors.
+With many people relying on the platform, their customer service must be up to scratch.